MelvinErnestoSG/MelvinErnestoSG/README.md

 - 👋 Hi, everyone ✔
-- 🌱 I am from 💯 plátano power ✔
+- 🌱 I am from 💯 Plátano Power ✔
-- 👨‍💻 I love web development and Programming ✔
+- 👨‍💻 I love Programming ✔
+- 🌐 I love Web Development ✔
 <!---
 MelvinErnestoSG/MelvinErnestoSG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.